American theater of World War II: Bombardment of Ellwood

 The continental United States was first shelled by the Axis on February 23, 1942, when the attacked the Ellwood Oil Field west of Goleta, near Santa Barbara, California.
 Although only a pumphouse and catwalk at one oil well were damaged, I-17 Captain Nishino Kozo radioed Tokyo that he had left Santa Barbara in flames.
-No casualties were reported and the total cost of the damage was officially estimated at approximately $500–1,000.
+No casualties were reported, and the total cost of the damage was officially estimated at $500–1,000.
 News of the shelling triggered an invasion scare along the West Coast.